-The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.
+The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that are traditionally stored in a paper chart.

 External Software versus Open Dental

-For many years, we focused on building Program Bridges to other imaging software.
-We have now added enough features that you should not need any separate imaging software.
-You can take your radiographs directly in Open Dental.
+For many years, Open Dental focused on building Program Bridges to other imaging software.
+We have now added enough features that practices should not need any separate imaging software.
+Users can take radiographs directly in Open Dental.
 See Sensor Compatibility

 Images Toolbar